-The BA (Hons) Fashion Design programme at Winchester School of Art (WSA), University of Southampton, offers you a welcoming, supportive and student focused environment in which to study fashion design.
+The aims of the programme are to: The BA (Hons) Fashion Design programme at Winchester School of Art (WSA), University of Southampton, offers you a welcoming, supportive and student focused environment in which to study fashion design.

 The programme is designed to offer a range of choices and flexibility of learning.
 It aims to provide you with the opportunity to study career-focused modules that will provide you with understanding and skills applicable to future practice and employment in the Fashion Industry.